The top career for travel lovers is that of a tour guide, according to research undertaken by Indeed.

 Of course, the idea of helping others get to know your area (or a specific area abroad that you specialize in) may sound less appealing than being a kind of “working tourist” yourself—one who is constantly discovering new cities, flavours, landscapes, and people.

 If you are more into creative pursuits than nine-to-five office jobs, then you will certainly have no difficulty living your passion, since talent in everything from beauty to design is one of the workforce’s hottest commodities.
-If you are willing to put in the time required to train in a creative speciality, the following professions may be right up your street.
+If you are willing to put in the time required to train in a creative specialty, the following professions may be right up your street.

 A Travelling Designer

-Design in all its forms is key to making work and life more fun and functional so if you have an eye for colour, proportion, and perspective, then you may be considering a job in this realm.
+Design in all its forms is key to making work and life more fun and functional, so if you have an eye for colour, proportion, and perspective, then you may be considering a job in this realm.

 The good news is that demand for design jobs is on the rise.
 For instance, the interior design services market is expected to grow to $24 billion by 2025 and the home furnishings market alone is expected to grow by a whopping $355 billion between 2021 and 2025.